How Long After Cataract Surgery Can You Bend Over

 Asking the right cataract surgery questions can help you make informed decisions about your eye health.
 Whether you’re concerned about surgery cost, healing time, or IOL options, discussing these topics with your cataract surgeon ensures a smooth experience.

-If you’re considering cataract surgery in Melbourne, call Armadale Eye Clinic at (03) 9070 5753 to book a consultation.
+If you’re considering treatment, explore our lens replacement surgery page, call Armadale Eye Clinic at (03) 9070 5753 to book a consultation.

 Note: Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.